Outlook/Exchange Authentication in Davmail

 Authentication code:

-Once you’re on the white screen, simply copy and paste the entire URL from your browser into the DavMail terminal window, and hit enter.
+Once you're on the white screen, copy and paste the entire URL from your browser into the davmail(1) terminal window, and hit enter.
 This will complete the authentication process.
+Don't worry if davmail(1) writes more text to the terminal between when you copy the URL and paste the new one in--this won't hurt anything.
+Ignore the new text and paste the URL anyway.

-There’s fairly good odds your email sync will have timed out by now.
-So go ahead and repeat the process.
-This time, you should get let in without any manual intervention.
+There are fairly good odds your email sync will have timed out by now.
+If it did, attempt to sync your email a second time.
+It should now work without any manual intervention.

-If you examine your DavMail configuration file again, you should see a new entry called davmail.oauth.<email>.refreshToken.
+If you examine your davmail(1) configuration file again, you should see a new entry called davmail.oauth.<email>.refreshToken.
 This is the token that you retrieved during the manual sign-on process above.

 This token is part of the authentication process, and should be treated with the same care as a password.
-Be careful not to accidentally commit it to a public git repository (or private one, for that matter).
+Be careful not to commit it to a git repository.
+If you do leak the token, you can invalidate it by changing your Microsoft account password.